yifeng2019uwb/cloud-native-order-processor/kubernetes/README.md

 ## Security Notes

+- dev/ and secrets/ directories are excluded from version control (.gitignore) to prevent accidental exposure of sensitive or local-only configuration.
 - Production uses non-root containers
 - Secrets are stored in Kubernetes secrets
 - SSL/TLS enabled in production